 7. Data retention

 We take steps to validate the personal information we hold to ensure that the information is accurate and, where necessary, up to date.
-Information that is no longer required for any valid business purpose, and that we are not required to keep pursuant to any applicable law, will be routinely destroyed by secure means and within a period of six months.
+Information that is no longer required for any valid business purpose, and that we are not required to keep pursuant to any applicable law, such as financial and transaction data, will be routinely destroyed by secure means and within a period of six months.